 The Tourist Industry & Cannabis: A Love-Hate Relationship?

-- The state tourism industry is reluctant to market Colorado as the “Cannabis State” because — like it or not — there remain lingering, negative perceptions of its use.
+- The tourism industry is reluctant to market Colorado as the “Cannabis State” because — like it or not — there remain lingering, negative perceptions of its use.
 Despite the millions generated for the state treasury in tax revenue, there still exists traditional, public perceptions of the “stoner.”
 Old stereotypes die hard…

 - As more states legalize marijuana, however, residual negative attitudes will likely dissipate:

-- The reality is that most canna-tourists to Colorado make up every demographic imaginable, from stockbrokers, entrepreneurs, first-timers, and newlyweds to medical patients, twentysomethings, and grandparents.
+- The reality is most canna-tourists to Colorado make up every demographic imaginable, from stockbrokers, entrepreneurs, first-timers, and newlyweds to medical patients, twentysomethings, and grandparents.